Piotr1215/upbound-docs/content/quickstart/community-providers.md

 ---
-title: "Community Providers Quickstart"
+title: "Community Providers"
-weight: 5
+weight: 100
 ---

 This quickstart guide walks you through installing Upbound Universal Crossplane (UXP), installing a provider and deploying a `managed resource` to verify connectivity to the provider.